telerik/xaml-docs/controls/raddiagram/styles-and-templates/styling-appearance.md

 * __BackgroundPageGrid.PageSize__: A property of type __Size__ that determines the size that describes a single page in the __RadDiagram__ surface.
 The default value of the property is a size of 1092x763 units - the size of an A4 page format.

-* __BackgroundPageGrid.LineStroke__: A property is of type __Brush__ that specifies how the pages outline is painted.
+* __BackgroundPageGrid.LineStroke__: A property of type __Brush__ that specifies how the pages outline is painted.

-* __BackgroundPageGrid.LineStrokeDashArray__: A property gets or sets a collection of __Double__ values that indicate the pattern of dashes and gaps that is used to outline the pages.
+* __BackgroundPageGrid.LineStrokeDashArray__: A property which gets or sets a collection of __Double__ values that indicate the pattern of dashes and gaps that is used to outline the pages.

-* __BackgroundPageGrid.LineStrokeThickness__: A property is of type __double__ that gets or sets the thickness of the lines that visualize the pages.
+* __BackgroundPageGrid.LineStrokeThickness__: A property of type __double__ that gets or sets the thickness of the lines that visualize the pages.

 >tip The __BackgroundPageGrid__ attached properties are defined in the __Telerik.Windows.Controls.Diagrams.Primitives__ namespace.
 This is why in order to use them you need to add a using statement for that namespace in code-behind or define an alias in XAML: `xmlns:primitives="clr-namespace:Telerik.Windows.Controls.Diagrams.Primitives;assembly=Telerik.Windows.Controls.Diagrams"`